When is the application deadline?

 You will be told the outcome of your audition at the end of the session.
 Your recall audition result will be emailed to you, along with some feedback, within a week.

-No, we are a small school and do not have accommodation on offer.
-Most students will rent together in the local area.
+No, we are a small school and do not have our own accommodation on offer.
+However as we are now partnered with the University of West London, once you have accepted your offer, you would be eligible to apply for their halls of residency.
+Most of our students rent together in the local area.

 What are the class sizes?